laravel/docs/notifications.md

 <img src="https://laravel.com/assets/img/slack-fields-attachment.png">

-#### Customizing The Sender & Recipient
+#### Markdown Attachment Content

-You may use the `from` and `to` methods to customize the sender and recipient.
-The `from` method accepts a username and emoji identifier, while the `to` method accepts a channel or username:
+If some of your attachment fields contain Markdown, you may use the `markdown` method to instruct Slack to parse and display the given attachment fields as Markdown formatted text:

     /**
      * Get the Slack representation of the notification.